openstack-archive/fuel-plugin-lma-collector/doc/source/metrics/openstack.rst

 Their value is one of '0' (ok), '1' (degraded), '2' (down) or '3' (unknown).

 * ``openstack.neutron.agents.<agent_type>.status``, status of Neutron services computed from metric ``openstack.neutron.agents.<agent_type>.<agent_state>``.
-* ``openstack.neutron.api.neutron.status``, status f the API services located behind the HAProxy load-balancer, computed from ``haproxy.backend.neutron.servers.(up|down)``.
+* ``openstack.neutron.pool.neutron.status``, status f the API services located behind the HAProxy load-balancer, computed from ``haproxy.backend.neutron.servers.(up|down)``.
 * ``openstack.neutron.status``, the general status of the Neutron service which is computed using the previous metrics and the ``openstack.neutron.check_api`` metric.